Return to Center - Accessible Yoga & Mindfulness with Lisa Pollard

 We often get caught up in the fast pace of life and forget to take some time to Stop, Sense & See.
 This short guided practice is an invitation to remember that we can choose to stop and sense into our physical sensations within the body and notice what is here.
 Are the sensations pleasant, neutral or unpleasant?
 Learning to be with these different physical sensations is a wonderful way to be awake and alive in each new passing moment.
 We can open to our awareness and include what we can see in our visual field as a way of tuning into the freshness & beauty around us.
 I hope you enjoy your ongoing practice and it can anchor you back to the present moment again and again.

-Alternate nostril breathing also known as Nadi Shodana.
-This breathing practice or pranayama to stretch the breath, nadi meaning channel and shodana meaning purification.
+Alternate nostril breathing is also known as Nadi Shodana.
+This breathing practice or pranayama stretches the breath, nadi meaning channel, and shodana meaning purification.
 This practice is aimed at cleaning or purifying the mind-body.
 It is suitable for anyone, as it is gentle and has a pacifying or calming effect on the nervous system.
-Alternate nostril breathing infuses the body with oxygen, releases toxins, stress & anxiety and also supports balance and concentration.
+Alternate nostril breathing infuses the body with oxygen, releases toxins, stress & anxiety, and also supports balance and concentration.
 This practice can be helpful if you are feeling agitated or would like to invite mental clarity.
-It's important that your breath remains gentle and slow, inviting ease throughout your body.
-I hope you can enjoy this practice and feel the benefits on a daily basis.
+Your breath must remain gentle and slow, inviting ease throughout your body.
+I hope you can enjoy this practice and feel the benefits daily.